MatthieuDartiailh/eapii/docs/source/get_started/runtime_tweaking.rst

 ------------------

 Another way  to alter the runtime behaviour of a driver is to patch an IProperty.
-By patching an iproperty throught the `patch_iprop` method, you can change any attribute even if the main use is to replace one of the following method : pre_get, get, post_get, pre_set, set, post_set.
+By patching an iproperty through the `patch_iprop` method, you can change any attribute even if the main use is to replace one of the following method : pre_get, get, post_get, pre_set, set, post_set.
 The following syntax can be used for a driver, a subsystem or a channel :